St. Martha Catholic Church: Parish School

 St. Martha's Church acquired a house near the rectory which became a convent for teaching sisters in 1946.
 Thus began its parochial school, which built its own building in 1949 as the community expanded.
-(The Lutheran parson had been offering classes since 1906 and one of its congregants had bequeathed his home for use as a teachers' home in 1943) St. Martha's parish also had its own boy scout troop, Troop 84, and its highest enrollment, nearly 800 students, in the mid-1960s.
+(The Lutheran parson had been offering classes since 1906 and one of its congregants had bequeathed his home for use as a teachers' home in 1943.)
+St. Martha's parish also had its own boy scout troop, Troop 84, and its highest enrollment, nearly 800 students, in the mid-1960s.
 A decline in female vocations led the parochial school to rely on lay teachers beginning in 1972.
 The Archdiocese of Chicago ultimately closed the school for financial reasons.
 The parish school is now St. John Brebeuf School in Niles, Illinois.
 Part of the St. Martha school building not used for services and offices is now the Athena Hellenic School, a preschool for 3 to 6-year-old children.
 Some parish families not sending their children to the local public schools (East Maine School District 63, Park Ridge-Niles School District 64, Evanston/Skokie School District 65, Golf School District 67) prefer St. Mary of the Woods School in Chicago.

 Shrine of All Saints

 As Morton Grove became culturally diverse, the parish did as well.
 Its current pastor, Fr.
 Dennis O'Neill (who began serving the parish in 2000) donated his relic collection to the parish in 2006.
-He noted that their patroness, St. Martha, is the patron saint of hospitality.
+He noted that their patroness, St. Martha, is the patroness saint of hospitality.
 Parishioners also helped gather relics of saints from throughout the world, often rescuing relics as Catholic or Orthodox churches closed in other countries.
 It currently hosts over 2,500 relics of various forms and sizes, the oldest from the 5th century B.C.E.
 Cardinal Blaise Cupich dedicated the Shrine of All Saints on All Saints' Day (November 1, 2015), and accepted one of the small relics of his patron saint, St. Blaise as a gift.
 Two years later, some irreplaceable relics were stolen, and the poor box broken into, but a culprit was arrested, and the shrine has an improved technological security system.
 Cardinal Cupich is also expected to visit the parish on July 28, 2019, to celebrate its centennial.